jwnorman/dplyr/revdep/problems.md

     !  ==> Fatal error occurred, no output PDF file produced!
     Calls: buildVignettes -> texi2pdf -> texi2dvi
     Execution halted
     ```

+# SpatialBall

+Version: 0.1.0

+## In both

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘lubridate’ All declared Imports should be used.
+    ```

 # SpatialEpiApp